 Small Intestinal Bacterial Overgrowth (SIBO)

 SIBO is more common in older adults and among those with certain preexisting conditions, including diabetes, celiac disease, Crohn’s disease, cirrhosis, cystic fibrosis, chronic pancreatitis, and scleroderma.
 The use of narcotics is also implicated in the development of SIBO.
 Symptoms are very similar to those of IBS and include:

 - Weight loss

 Individuals with SIBO are at a higher risk of nutritional deficiencies, including fat-soluble vitamins (vitamins A, D, E, K), iron, and vitamin B12.

 Worth a Try

-Increasing fiber intake is the most important thing you can do to improve your diet in terms of gastrointestinal wellbeing.
+Increasing fiber intake is the most important thing you can do to improve your diet for gastrointestinal wellbeing.
 Individuals who eat a higher fiber diet enjoy the benefits of having a higher number of bacterial species.
 Taking a fiber supplement won’t do the trick, though.
 You need to get a wide variety of types of fiber from different foods, such as beans and green vegetables.

-Small and frequent meals are especially helpful for people experiencing symptoms from IBS.
-Eating small amounts every three to four hours has helped with symptom relief among people used to eating three large meals a day.
+Small and frequent meals are beneficial for people experiencing symptoms from IBS.
+Eating small amounts every three to four hours has helped with symptom relief among people eating three large meals a day.

 Avoidance of sugar alcohols is important for individuals suffering from an overabundance of gas or experiencing diarrhea.
 The following should be avoided: